A History of Violence

 Tribal wranglers do not bother to train these animals to do the job of a pack animal.
 Nor do they wait until an animal is old enough and sufficiently developed physically to perform such demanding work.
 A common approach, for example, is to kick one of an animal's eyes out to “make them more cautious on the trail."
 In short, every conceivable method of inflicting pain and suffering to these pack animals is used by some members of the tribe instead of appropriate training.

 Tribal authorities do nothing to stop nor change these abusive practices.
 Third-party outfitters do nothing to exert a positive influence for diminishing these abuses.
 Instead, they continue to book trips and make tens of thousands of dollars off the raw backs of these horses, mules and donkeys.
 Federal authorities have looked the other way for years.
-And travel writers have penned - and continue to publish - glowing articles about the blue-green waterfalls of Havasu Canyon, neglecting to mention how uninformed tourists can all too easily become unwitting accomplices to this enormous level of suffering.
+And travel writers have penned - and still write - glowing articles about the blue-green waterfalls of Havasu Canyon, neglecting to mention how uninformed tourists can all too easily become unwitting accomplices to this enormous level of suffering.